wumengsheng/blog/README.md

 # blog
-A page to share web technology.
+A page to share technology.